 - Thyroid antibodies (TPO)

-Identifying an underlying metabolic cause early ensures that a child receives the correct treatment at the right time and avoids unnecessary or inappropriate therapy.
+Identifying a metabolic cause early can significantly improve outcomes, ensuring the child receives the right diagnosis and avoids unnecessary or inappropriate treatment.

 Q1: Can thyroid problems mimic ADHD in children?